NYT Reporter Solicited $30K for Charity From Epstein

 “It was made clear to Landon that he was never to have any professional conduct with Epstein whatsoever,” said a person with knowledge of the situation.
 “He wasn’t to call him or speak to him or use him as a source.
 This was a flagrant breach of NYT ethical guidelines and editors were horrified.”

 Thomas tried to downplay his relationship with Epstein to the paper, sources said.
-Yet he resisted giving Epstein’s contact information to colleague James Stewart who had been assigned to interview Epstein, sources said.
+At the same time, he resisted giving Epstein’s contact information to colleague James Stewart who had been assigned to interview Epstein about the Tesla situation, sources said.

 Ultimately, Thomas was “pushed out” out of the paper by top business editor Ellen Pollock, as one Times source put it.